 (1) Transferred to Level 3 of the fair value hierarchy due to the illiquid nature of the securities as result of the length of time since the last tender offer.

-- (2) Represents the difference in principal and fair value for auction rate securities purchase commitments outstanding at the end of the period. - (3) Included in principal transactions in the consolidated income statement. - (4) Unrealized gains are attributable to assets or liabilities that are still held at the reporting date.
+(2) Represents the difference in principal and fair value for auction rate securities purchase commitments outstanding at the end of the period.